Sharing is caring!

 I leaned over the bed for a while then I sat on the bed.
 I was pushing but not too hard.
 I felt like I was doing what my body was telling me to do.
 After some time I went back to leaning over the bed.
 The nurse whispered in my ear that she knew it was important to me that Tony help deliver the baby and that in the position I was in, there was only room for the midwife.
 She told me crawl up onto the bed.
 They raised the back of the bed perpendicular to the floor and I held onto that while on my knees.
 At this point I really started pushing.
 I was ready to get my baby out.

 My Hypnobabies birth was an incredible experience.
-My cue words and especially Tony placing his hand on my forehead during a wave really helped!
+My cue words (Relax & Peace) and especially Tony placing his hand on my forehead during a wave really helped!
 I was actually shocked at what a difference it made.

-The only thing I would have done differently was instead of listening to “pushing baby out” out loud in the room, I would have listened to it on my ipod with my earbuds.
-I think having Kari’s voice in my head for hours and then switching to the cd player, it caused me to feel a little disconnected from the script.
+The only thing I would have done differently was instead of listening to “Pushing Baby Out” out loud in the room, I would have listened to it on my ipod with my earbuds.
+I think having Kerry’s voice in my head for hours and then switching to the cd player, it caused me to feel a little disconnected from the script.
 Other than that I can say that I had a perfect birth experience.